ivangeevo/tough_environment/## CHANGELOG.md

 + Added recipe for making stone brick items from crafting smooth stone blocks together with a modern/advanced chisel in a crafting bench.
 + Added White stone & cobblestone slabs & stairs.
++ Added Nether bricks, stairs and slab blocks.
++ Added Unfired Nether Brick item and it's placeable block counterpart.
++ Added "very compact" loose stair recipes for all stone brick type blocks.
+(3 items in L shape to singular stair recipe)
 + Improved the conditions for breaking blocks that have their speed modified (still, we probably need a better modification for those...)
 + Improved logic for playing sound when crafting chisel tool items.
++ Improved code for mortaring blocks.
+It should work slightly better now.
 + Fixed the breaking block sound group for deepslate (stone) converting block
++ Fixed recipes for stone brick blocks to give the proper amount of bricks on conversion recipes (block-item recipes)

++ Fixed bricks slab vanilla loot table to drop its loose counterpart
++ Fixed some missing recipes & loot tables for the stone/deepslate stone brick blocks.
++ Changed the mod block tag "Loose Stone Blocks" to "Loose Full Blocks"
 + Removed (brought back) the ability to break fire blocks by hand (no outline)

 # 0.6 Alpha